trigaten/Learn_Prompting/docs/basic_applications/coding_assistance.md

 >ls -l
 ```

-ChatGPT should remember your changes (for a while, at least) and the final output should be something like:
+ChatGPT should remember your changes (for a while, at least) and the final output ought to something like:

 ```text
 // highlight-start